SebastianBehrens/mathchatbot/README.md

 # Purpose
-This repo allows tutors to send single exercises to students via WhatsApp.
+This repo allows tutors to send exercises compiled through LaTeX to students via WhatsApp.
-Credentials to the [Imgur API](https://apidocs.imgur.com/) and to the [Twilio API](https://www.twilio.com/docs/iam/test-credentials#maincontent) are needed.

-## Configure User
-Add a config with to the `configs` directory following the template in `configs/template.yaml`.
+The connection to Whatsapp is operated through [Twilio API](https://www.twilio.com/docs/iam/test-credentials#maincontent), hence the need for a Twilio account and credentials.
+Also, to hand the compiled images over to Twilio, they need to be uploaded to the web.
+Currently, that is being done through AWS S3 storage, hence, AWS credentials are needed.
+They are retrieved through the aws credentials file (`AWS_SHARED_CREDENTIALS_FILE`).

+# How to Operate
+1. Set up Twilio Account, Twilio Number to send via WhatsApp.
+2. Set up AWS S3 credentials
+3. Configure config in `/configs/` based on the template (`configs/template.yaml`).
+In part that means setting up exercises in `exercises/exercises_general.yaml`.
 ## Configure Exercises